Schizotypal Personality Disorder

 People with schizotypal personality disorder rarely seek treatment for the disorder itself.
 When they do seek treatment, it most often is due to a related disorder, such as depression or anxiety.

 People with schizotypal personality disorder who also suffer from another disorder, such as anxiety or depression, might benefit from medication, such as an antidepressant or anti-anxiety drug.
 In some instances, especially at times of crises or extreme stress, severe symptoms might develop, requiring a brief period of hospitalization.
+However, medications are usually not the main focus of treatment for personality disorders.

 Treatment for people with this disorder is most effective when family members are involved and supportive.